 Blockchain and privacy don’t go really well with each other.
 The public ledger system fuels the system, so full privacy is not the first concern.

 But can any organization function without privacy?
-Well, no. Many companies that work with privacy needs to have defined boundaries.
+Well, no. Many companies that work with the privacy needs to have defined boundaries.
 Their consumers trust them with sensitive information.
-So, if they are all stored in a public ledger it won’t actually be private anymore now, would it?
+So, if they are all stored in a public ledger, it won’t actually be private anymore now, would it?

 That’s why it is necessary to change the registers to limit access to the data.
 Making it available for only the customers will be a solution here.

 This is an essential requirement in the case of bitcoin and other cryptocurrencies.
 On the other hand, this raises some concerns for governments and companies.
 Governments and companies always need to protect and restrict access to their data for various reasons.

 This means that blockchain technology won’t be able to work with sensitive information until anyone solves the problem.

 Private or federated blockchain can work here.
 You would get limited access, and all your sensitive information would stay private as it should.

 This is one of the main challenges of implementing blockchain in an organization.
 Many organizations are making blockchain technology a means of transaction.
 You will see many products depended on this.
 But even now, there aren’t any specific regulations about it.
 So, no one follows any specific rules when it comes to the blockchain.